 The Passenger or Profession: Reporter, as it was originally to be called, was the last of three English-language films (the others were Blow-Up and Zabriskie Point) Antonioni made for MGM.
-It has been said by many that Nicholson was at his charismatic best – the late Roger Ebert described him in the film ‘as attractive and understated as he has ever been.’
-This may or may not have had something to do with the direction he received from Antonioni during the filming: “Jack, fewer twitches”.
+It has been said by many that Nicholson was at his charismatic best – the late Roger Ebert described him in the film “as attractive and understated as he has ever been.”
+This may or may not have had something to do with the direction he received from Antonioni, not overly keen on the method-acting style, during the filming: “Jack, fewer twitches”.

-His first stop is at the Brunswick Centre Locke notices an un-named woman reading and sunning herself at the bottom of the staircase.
+Locke’s first stop is at the Brunswick Centre where he notices an un-named woman reading and sunning herself at the bottom of the staircase.
 Destined to become his companion in the film she’s played by Maria Schneider who at the time was the European art-film darling after appearing in Last Tango in Paris.
-Bertolucci, in his film, was kind enough to give her character the name Jeanne, whereas in the Passenger, rather dismissively, she is credited as just “The Girl”.
+Bertolucci, in his film, was kind enough to give her character the name Jeanne, whereas in The Passenger, rather dismissively, she is credited as just “The Girl”.

-The wide concrete staircase has now gone, demolished not long after the film was released by Camden Council citing security reasons for its tenants.
+The wide concrete staircase has now gone in fact demolished not long after the film was released by Camden Council citing security reasons for its tenants.
 But even the word ‘Centre’ is no more and the building, for a reason only known to some over-paid image consultants, now sounds like a pub and is known just as ‘The Brunswick’.

 Patrick Hodgkinson started drawing up plans for the proudly avant-garde development of shops and apartments as far back as 1959.
 It was designed to replace much of the Foundling Estate – a residential area established in the 18th century to provide rent as income for the nearby Foundling Hospital (demolished in 1926).
 He based his work on studies for low-rise, high density architecture initially made by Sir Leslie Martin who in 1953 had become the Chief Architect of the London County Council.
 Martin had been responsible for the Royal Festival Hall and also the Loughborough Estate in south London.
 Hodgkinson’s initial designs, however, also owed a lot to Sant’Elia’s sketches for a futurist city but he was also influenced by Bruno Schlaffenberg, an italian planning officer for the L.C.C. and subsequently Camden Council.
 Schlaffenberg thought that people should live close to their places of work and disliked the idea of wholly residential estates such as the Hampstead Garden Suburb built in 1906, once seen as an architectural model, but had no shops or places of employment.